Integral and differential structures for quantum field theory: Properties of field operators versus noncommutative integration.

-But type $III$ factors are known not to have any nontrivial traces (see vol I and II of Takesaki \cite{Tak}, \cite{Tak}).
-Therefore, we should employ the superalgebra, the crossed product, $\mathfrak{M} \rtimes_{\sigma} \Rn$, which will be defined below.
-We can do this, as due to the Reeh-Schlieder property of vacuum states, see \cite{ReSch} (cf also Theorem 4.14 in \cite{araki}), we can consider such vacuum states as those whose GNS-vector $\Omega$ is cyclic and separating for the von Neumann algebra $\qM(D)$, where $D$ is a bounded region in the Minkowski space.
-Consequently, the Tomita-Takesaki theory can be employed.
-In particular, the modular action for the triple $(\qM(D), \Omega, \cH)$ exists and it will be denoted by $\sigma_t, \ t \in \Rn.$
+The Reeh-Schlieder property of vacuum states, see \cite{ReSch} (cf also Theorem 4.14 in \cite{araki}), shows that we can consider such vacuum states as those states whose GNS-vector $\Omega$ is cyclic and separating for the von Neumann algebra $\qM(D)$, where $D$ is a bounded region in the Minkowski space.
+Consequently, we get a very well-behaved Tomita-Takesaki theory in terms of these states.
+In particular, the modular action for the triple $(\qM(D), \Omega, \cH)$ exists and it will be denoted by $\sigma_t, \ t \in \Rn.$ This modular action is therefore the natural object to use to construct such a crossed product.

-\begin{remark} One can generalize the line of reasoning given below by replacing the vacuum state $\omega(\cdot) = (\Omega, \cdot \Omega)$ by a faithful normal semifinite weight.
-We remind that such a weight always exists for a von Neumann algebra.
-Here the vacuum state provides the connection between the approach suggested above, and the rules of Quantum Field Theory. \end{remark}